Being Your Own Blood Donor

 3. A staff member will also ask you questions about your health.
 This is to make sure you can donate blood that day.

-4. You’ll donate blood, which will take about 20 minutes.
+4. You’ll donate blood if you’re able to.
+This will take about 20 minutes.

-• Don’t do any strenuous exercise (such as lifting weights, running, or aerobics) for 24 hours after donating.
+Do not do any strenuous exercise for 24 hours after donating blood.
+This includes lifting weights, running, or aerobics.
 You can do light exercise, such as walking.

 Last Updated